Overdrivr/Telemetry/README.md

 ## Overview
 Telemetry is a lightweight, portable, fast and error-resilient point-to-point protocol.
+It is implemented in C language.

-It is part of a set of tools (pytelemetry, pytelemetrycli) on embedded devices and desktop, that ultimately, lets you achieve effortless communication between a computer and an embedded device.
+Ultimately, `Telemetry` helps you achieve effortless communication between a computer and an embedded device, with a minimal amount of code.

 ![Overview](https://raw.githubusercontent.com/Overdrivr/pytelemetrycli/master/overview.png)

 * [`pytelemetry`](https://github.com/Overdrivr/pytelemetry)
 [![PyPI version](https://badge.fury.io/py/pytelemetry.svg)](https://badge.fury.io/py/pytelemetry) is the python implementation of this protocol, and lets you write simple python scripts that communicate with a device.

 * [`pytelemetrycli`](https://github.com/Overdrivr/pytelemetrycli)[![PyPI version](https://badge.fury.io/py/pytelemetrycli.svg)](https://badge.fury.io/py/pytelemetrycli) is an awesome command line interface that allows you to communicate directly with your device, write data from your computer, open high-performance graphs that plots data from the device in real-time.
 All of that accessible by typing a few commands.

 ## Why using it ?